tp7309/tt7zcrack/README.md

 # Install

-`TTPassGen` can be easily installed using pip:
+`tt7zcrack` can be easily installed using pip:

 ```
 pip install tt7zcrack